CS-UCY-EPL343/winter19.team9/README.md

 This page is responsible for visualizing information about the coaches and the owners of the company.
 Moreover, the page hosts the contact us section of the web application, where the clients can communicate with the gym staff by completing a simple form and leaving a message.
-Furthermore, in this page a user can find out all the contact information of the company and also a map, which shows the location of the gym is provided.
+Furthermore, in this page a user can find out all the contact information of the company and a map, which shows the location of the gym is provided.
 The user is able to visit this page by clicking to the about label of the navigation bar. <br/><br/>
 **Classes** <br/>
 This page is responsible for visualizing the classes provided by the gym.
 The user can read a brief description